QLYCode/SparseMamba-PCL/readme.md

 3. The pre-processed ACDC data used for training could be directly downloaded from [ACDC_dataset](https://github.com/HiLab-git/WSL4MIS/tree/main/data/ACDC).

 ### CHAOs
-1. The ACDC dataset with mask annotations can be downloaded from [CHAOs](https://www.sciencedirect.com/science/article/abs/pii/S1361841520303145).
+1. The CHAOs dataset with mask annotations can be downloaded from [CHAOs](https://www.sciencedirect.com/science/article/abs/pii/S1361841520303145).
 2. The scribble annotations of CHAOs, generated in [CHAOs scribbles](https://link.springer.com/chapter/10.1007/978-3-031-16452-1_23).

 ### MSCMRSeg